 Certain works don’t require a permit, but once again, this is dependent on your council’s regulations.
 The type of works that generally don’t require a permit include conservation works, routine maintenance and introduction or replacement of cables, pipes or fire prevention services, proving the cultural significance of the property isn’t affected.

 A residential renovation is complex enough, without the added complications of heritage laws.
-Therefore, when deciding which builder to trust your home with, it’s essential you look for a team that has extensive experience in heritage renovations.
+Therefore, when deciding which builder to trust your home with, it’s essential you look for a team that has extensive experience in heritage renovations and engage them from the very beginning of planning stages.

 4. What can you reuse or recycle?